• Skip to primary navigation

 How to Meet the Needs of Biracial Kids in School: A Guide for Parents

-Now that I have two school aged children, I pay extra close attention to her surroundings at school.
-Is she the only minority in her class?
-Are diverse books included in his/her classroom or library?
-Are there other parents in interracial marriages that I can relate to?
+As a Black mother raising biracial kids, I am deeply invested in ensuring that my children have a well-rounded educational experience.
+Now that three of my children are school-aged, I find myself paying extra close attention to their surroundings at school.
+Is my child the only minority in the classroom?
+Are there diverse books that reflect their experiences in the classroom or library?
+Are there other parents in interracial marriages that I can connect with and relate to?

 Here are a few tips for advocating for the needs of your biracial kids in school: